irvinren/shared_atomic_doc_chs/docs/source/index.md

 Welcome to shared_atomic's documentation!
 =========================================

-<big> The module can be used for atomic operations under multiple processs and multiple threads conditions.
+<big> 这个模块 can be used for atomic operations under multiple processs and multiple threads conditions.

 Included datatypes:
 - - [atomic_int](./int_api.md)